John Fogerty: 1997–present

 Fogerty was inducted into the Songwriters Hall of Fame in 2005.

 In 2005, Fogerty received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member B.B.
 King.

 On June 23, 2007, Fogerty appeared at Glastonbury Festival, playing an hour-long set of 17 songs, mainly CCR classics.
-Introducing "Who'll Stop the Rain", Fogerty said he did not perform it at Woodstock as rumored, but wrote the song inspired by the event.
+Introducing "Who'll Stop the Rain," Fogerty said he did not perform it at Woodstock as rumored, but wrote the song inspired by the event.

 Revival was released October 2, 2007.
 Heavily promoted by the label, Revival debuted at No. 14 on the U.S. Billboard 200 chart with sales about 65,000 copies in its first week.
 Revival was nominated for a Grammy Award for Best Rock Album of 2008, but lost to the Foo Fighters.

 On February 10, 2008, Fogerty appeared with Jerry Lee Lewis and Little Richard on the Grammy Awards show.
-Along with these rock icons and his regular touring band, he played his 1973 single "Comin' Down The Road", leading into Lewis and Richard's performances of "Great Balls of Fire" and "Good Golly Miss Molly", respectively.
+Along with these rock icons and his regular touring band, he played his 1973 single "Comin' Down The Road," leading into Lewis and Richard's performances of "Great Balls of Fire" and "Good Golly Miss Molly," respectively.

 On March 16, 2008, Fogerty kicked off an Australian tour.
-On March 22 in Point Nepean, Australia, surprise guest Keith Urban joined Fogerty on stage, performing two songs: "Broken Down Cowboy", off Fogerty's newest album Revival, and "Cotton Fields", from CCR's album Willy & the Poor Boys.
+On March 22 in Point Nepean, Australia, surprise guest Keith Urban joined Fogerty on stage, performing two songs: "Broken Down Cowboy," off Fogerty's newest album Revival, and "Cotton Fields," from CCR's album Willy & the Poor Boys.

 On June 24, 2008, Fogerty made a return to the Royal Albert Hall, a venue he last played with CCR in 1971.
 It was the last concert on his 2008 European tour.
-This concert was filmed (causing staging problems that annoyed some fans) and was released in 2009.
+This concert was filmed and was released in 2009.

-On April 16, 2009, Fogerty performed his hit "Centerfield" from center field of the new Yankee Stadium, at its opening-day festivities.
+On April 16, 2009, Fogerty performed his hit "Centerfield" from center field of the new Yankee Stadium at its opening-day festivities.